ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 ### 10.1 GraphiQL client

-The Ballerina GraphQL package provides an integrated GraphiQL client tool which is implemented using the CDN assets.
-The GraphiQL client provides a Graphical User Interface to execute the GraphQL queries.
+The Ballerina GraphQL package provides an integrated GraphiQL client tool which is provided by the GraphQL Foundation.
+The client is implemented using CDN assets and it provides a Graphical User Interface to execute the GraphQL queries.
 To enable the GraphiQL client, configuration should be provided as mentioned in the [GraphiQL configuration](#815-graphiql-configurations) section.

-If the configurations are provided correctly, the GraphiQL client tool will be served at the given path when service starts.
-The client can be access via a web browser.
+If the configurations are provided correctly, the GraphiQL client tool will be served at the given path when the service starts.
+The client can be accessed via a web browser.

 ###### Example: Enable GraphiQL Client